sjbennett123/vindalebynight/content/background/Blackthorne’s Guide to Surviving Vindale.md

 **Old Jarod, the Crazed Hermit**: Rumored to be once a powerful Celestial magician, his heart was shattered by a dead lover.
 He tells tales and talks untill your ears fall off, but his stories are absolutely maddening.
 His speech patterns are odd and otherworldly for a supposedly educated person.
 Possibly the most disturbing part about Old Jarod is the ritual he makes you perform when you ask for his help.
 But that is for you to experience on your own.

-**Grim, the Undertaker of Vindale**: Grim the quiet type, his facial expressions and cold white eyes tell you more than his words normally.
+**Grim, the Undertaker of Vindale**: Grim the quiet type, his facial expressions and cold white eyes tell you more than his words.
 If he speaks to you, it is like he is there but someone else is speaking.
 Something about him terrifies me, but I don't know what it truly is about Grim.
 He is a good person and has never harmed anyone unless they disturb his grave keeping routine.
 I once asked him a personal question.
 I woke up in a pumpkin patch without clothes covered in blood wearing a pumpkin on my head without memories of the last few days.
 Never again will I ask him such a question.
 Either I experienced something I couldn't comprehend or that was his cruel and morbid sense of humor, either way, don't offend him.

 *~ M*